An outstanding illustrator portfolio makes all the difference between you getting hired.

 If you want to keep it super simple, you can just focus on a contact and illustration work page, as these two are the most important.

-To start, you can create a website with Squarespace or Adobe Portfolio (which is free with CC), or hiring a web designer (like me!), to help you design and create your portfolio for you (which is unique and personal to you).
+To start, create a website with Squarespace or Adobe Portfolio (which is free with CC), or hire a web designer (like me!), to help you design and create your portfolio for you (which is unique and personal to you).

-I recommend that you use your name as your website URL (if you want to be unique you can choose something wacky and different, or if you have a similar name to a famous film star for example).
+I recommend you use your name as your website URL (if you want to be unique you can choose something wacky and different).

 The whole idea of a portfolio website is drawing people into your work, getting them intrigued and hiring you.